-British tenor Colin Judson made his Royal Opera debut in 2005 as Pang (Turandot) and has since returned to sing Snout (A Midsummer Night’s Dream) and Kunz Vogelgesang (Die Meistersinger von Nürnberg).
-In the 2014/15 Season he sings Monostatos (Die Zauberflöte) for the Company.
+British tenor Colin Judson made his Royal Opera debut in 2005 as Pang (Turandot) and has since returned to sing Snout (A Midsummer Night’s Dream), Kunz Vogelgesang (Die Meistersinger von Nürnberg) and Monostatos (Die Zauberflöte) for the Company.

 Judson works extensively in contemporary opera, credits including creating the role of Andrew in Harrison Birtwistle’s The Last Supper and performing in Richard Thomas’s ‘Kombat Opera’ series for the BBC.